 Once you’ve worked out what space you’ll have, you can then plan the best way to fill it.
 Joe Bean Coffee Roastery didn’t just add a larger roastery: they moved the roastery and added a kitchen behind the bar, where the roastery used to be.
 “It makes so much more sense to have the kitchen there,” Kathy says.

 More space isn’t just a necessity: it’s an opportunity.
-Invest time and effort into planning your new layout, because it will become a lot harder to change after you’ve already expanded.
+Invest time and effort into planning your new layout, because it will become a lot harder to change it after you’ve already expanded.